 Allopathy vs Ayurveda

 Both Ayurveda and Allopathy (traditional Western medicine) have their place in health and healing.
 “Allo” means opposite, and “pathy” means disease.
-In allopathy, pharmaceutical drugs are prescribed that have opposite effects to the symptoms.
+In allopathy, pharmaceutical drugs are prescribed that have opposite effects to the diseases’ symptoms.
 Sometimes, allopathy can be life-saving.
 Examples include the epi-pen (epinephrine injection) for a life-threatening bee sting allergy (anaphylaxis), and antidotes, like Narcan, for opiate overdose.

-Dr. Deepak Chopra put it bluntly: “I think it was just the fact that there is a lot of frustration when all you do is prescribe medication, you start to feel like a legalized drug pusher.
+Dr. Deepak Chopra put it bluntly: “I think it is just the fact that there is a lot of frustration when all you do is prescribe medication, you start to feel like a legalized drug pusher.
 That doesn’t mean that all prescriptions are useless, but it is true that 80 percent of all drugs prescribed today are of optional or marginal benefit.”